Non-Fiction (books)

 Widely available in Australia and internationally: order from your favourite online supplier: https://booko.com.au/9781876175375/Travelers-Tales-of-Old-Cuba-From-Treasure-Island-to-Mafia-Don

 An evocative and highly entertaining selection of travel writing on pre-revolutionary Cuba; ranging from the island's “discovery” by Columbus in 1492 to just before the end of the Batista era, around 1958.
 Magnificently evoking the romance and drama as well as darker episodes of slavery and tyranny, this chronological selection of journal entries, essays and guidebook commentaries begins in the days when Havana sheltered Caribbean pirate treasure ships and was the gateway to the Spanish empire in the New World.
-Later chapters reflect the heady era when the island was transformed into a glittering tourist and gambler’s paradise operated by tsome shady characters.
+Later chapters reflect the heady era when the island was transformed into a glittering tourist and gambler’s paradise operated by some shady characters.

 PS.
-November 2022.
-I am appalled that the present government of Cuba, along with several other countries (including India) does not unambiguously condemn Russia (Poo-tin, the tin-potty dictator) for its barbaric, criminal and repugnant invasion of Ukrain.
+Circa November 2022, I am appalled that the present government of Cuba, along with several other countries (including India) does not unambiguously condemn Russia for its barbaric and illegal invasion of Ukrain.

 © John Jenkins 2022.
 New Projects | About/Contact